 Upon successful completion of traffic school, the judge may knock the charge down to a non-moving violation.
 And non-moving violations carry no demerit point penalties and usually cause no car insurance increases.7

 It is easy to forget about traffic tickets, but the consequences are dire.
-Once the defendant misses a court date or the deadline to pay the fine, the judge will issue a bench warrant for the defendant's arrest.
+Once the defendant misses a court date or the deadline to pay the fine, after a 30-day grace period the judge will issue a bench warrant for the defendant's arrest.
 Once a bench warrant has been issued, the defendant can get arrested at any time and possibly held without bail.

 In order to get the bench warrant recalled (a.k.a. "quashed"), the defense attorney first has to file a motion with the court.
 Then the defense attorney has to schedule a hearing with the judge a few days later.
 Finally, at the hearing, the defense attorney has to convince the judge that the defendant will never miss any more court appearances or deadlines.8

 In practice, judges understand mistakes happen are usually willing to quash bench warrants.
 But if the defendant has a history of missing court, the judge may be unwilling to release the defendant from custody until the traffic case is resolved.

 The Nevada DMV appends four (4) demerit points to people's commercial driver's licenses (CDLs) for making an illegal red turn at a red light.
 In short, the DMV punishes non-commercial and commercial licenses identically.9

 Every state's DMV is different.
 Therefore, people with non-Nevada licenses should contact an attorney in their home state to learn if and how a Nevada traffic citation will affect their license.
 In many cases, the home state DMV will penalize the defendant in the same way it would had the incident happened in the home state.